confidential-containers/cloud-api-adaptor/ibmcloud/SECURE_EXECUTION.md

 ## Test

 You can follow guide [Validating the set-up](./README.md#validating-the-set-up) to deploy a nginx pod.
-- Verify the Peer Pod VM is created with the SE enabled custom image.
+- Verify the Peer Pod VM is created with the Secure Execution enabled custom image.
 ```bash
 $ ibmcloud is ins
 Listing instances in all resource groups and region eu-gb under account DaLi Liu's Account as user liudali@cn.ibm.com...